brillout/goldpage/readme.md

 ## Static Website

-> :information_source: You can use Goldpage and create a prototype without reading this section and without knowing what a static website is.
+> :information_source: You can use Goldpage without reading this section.

 > :warning: This section is meant for readers that know what a static website is.